-There is around 130 built-in default brushes and the majority of them are really awesome.
+There more than 200 built-in default brushes and the majority of them are really awesome.
 Procreate also allows you to play with the settings of your brushes (which are much broader that in Photoshop) and easily create your own brushes from the existing ones or from scratch.

 It’s a great feature that allows you to create different color palettes for different needs, save them, assign as default and easily change the colors with tap of your finger.
-I’ve got like 5 favorite pallets and switch between them for different kinds of work.
+I’ve got like 15 favorite pallets and switch between them for different kinds of work.
 You can also create a color palette from photo or drawing in a couple of clicks.
 So, you can take your own photos for color inspiration.
 Or make a palette from your drawing when working on illustration series to preserve the same vibe.

 -Simplicity and artist friendliness

 When you first open Procreate, the number of menus, dropdowns and filters in the interface does not overwhelm you.
 Procreate provides very simple and friendly menu that allows you to create a drawing even if you are not yet familiar with shortcuts and built-in features of the app.
 In my opinion, it’s easier for beginners and allows artists of different skill level to use Procreate from the first day of purchase.

 Procreate is an app for tablets (and its Pocket version works even on iPhone).
 And the main idea of tablet is its portability.
 That means you can draw basically everywhere – outdoors, in transport, on vacation.
 There are no limits except your battery charge 🙂

 While I’m not a lettering artist myself many of my fellow artists say it’s really convenient to use Procreate for lettering because of the brush settings which you can adjust to mimic the lettering tools but with way more control over your workflow.